 - To ensure quality control, instructors cannot confer ranks which are equal to, or greater than, their own.

-- This basically never happens, anywhere in the world, and leads to much in-fighting and politics which adds little value and only drives people apart.
+- This basically never happens, anywhere in the world, and causes much political in-fighting which drives people apart.

-- If a jūdan dies without naming a successor, the board of black belts (yūdanshakai) becomes a collective de facto leader, and can grant jūdan ranking at their collective discretion.
+- If a jūdan dies without naming a successor, the system's black belts organize to become a collective de facto leader (yūdanshakai), which can grant jūdan ranking at their collective discretion.

 - The Katusjinken Dōjō only promotes its own members -- not guests or referred students.